 And you can open one today.

-To put that into perspective, a balance of $10,000 in an account that has a 0.07% APY will earn you $7 annually (keeping the math simple), while an account with a 1.50% APY will earn you $150 the same year.
+To put that into perspective, a balance of $10,000 in an account that has a 0.07% APY will earn you $7 annually (keeping the math simple and calculated annually), while an account with a 1.50% APY will earn you $150 the same year.
 You can see why these accounts are so popular.

 What is Personal Capital Cash?